 1997 – 2007 Jeep Wrangler TJ

-There was once a time when Jeep Wrangler was only thought of like an off-road vehicle.
+There was once a time when Jeep Wrangler was only thought of as an off-road vehicle.
 All of that changed when the TJ entered the marketplace.
 This is because the model added on-road capabilities and established Wrangler as a vehicle that combined both fun and function.
 Many consumers feared that the perfecting of the on-road abilities would interfere with the off-road capabilities.
 Luckily, this wasn’t the case at all.
 This was in part thanks to the greater axle articulation, higher ground clearance, and enhanced off-road capabilities.
 It is these capabilities and more that have catapulted the TJ right into the history books.

 Anyway, the Jeep Wrangler will definitely be a car that provides users with what they need.
 A powerful car with mesmerizing looks.